Dartegnian/darts-dots/README.md

 ### Cool Retro Term
 The best terminal emulator for Linux.
 Period.
 Hands down.
 Easily.
 Much wow.

+### Devilspie
+The pie of the devil.
+Used this quite a bit when I was using KDE (the K Desktop Environment) but have switched to `bspwm` and have been living a much simpler life away from the devil's pie since then.

 ### i3
 Don't care.
 Moved to `bspwm` anyway.